theodi/synthetic-data-tutorial/README.md

 If you want to browse the code for each of these modules, you can find the Python classes for in the `DataSynthetizer` directory (all code in here from the [original repo](https://github.com/DataResponsibly/DataSynthesizer)).

-The three synthetic datasets we'll be generating using DataSyntheizer are random, independent and correlated.
+The three synthetic datasets we'll be generating using DataSyntheizer are *random*, *independent* and *correlated*.

 > In **correlated attribute mode**, we learn a differentially private Bayesian network capturing the correlation structure between attributes, then draw samples from this model to construct the result dataset.
 >